danielrammer/danielrammer.github.io/_projects/nue.md

     description: "Notwendiges Übel played in a pub."
 ---

-Notwendiges Übel is a game jam game, built in 36 hours and awarded 1st place.
+ILL STILL a.k.a Notwendiges Übel is a game jam game, built in 36 hours and awarded 1st place.
 It's an endless boss encounter for one to four players fighting together.

 [Find it on itch.io](https://blitzzart.itch.io/still-ill)